 No refund can be given for any unused service provided as part of the tour.

-Our tour itineraries are comparatively detailed and have been meticulously researched in order to maximize time in the field.
+Our tour itineraries are comparatively detailed and have been meticulously researched in order to maximize time out in the field.
 Occasionally, it may be necessary to deviate from stated details, almost exclusively due to rescheduling of flight departure or arrival times, change of airline, aircraft type, destination or intermediate airport, causing variations in itinerary that have no significant effect upon the enjoyment of the tour, as well as changes to accommodation.
 Such minor changes are not grounds for cancellation without charges (see also Cancellation).
-In addition, more substantial alterations made before or after departure due to circumstances outside our control are not grounds for cancellation without charges and any additional costs that may arise are your responsibility (see also Limitations of liability).
+In addition, more substantial alterations made before or after departure due to circumstances outside our sphere of control are not grounds for cancellation without charges and any additional costs that may arise would remain your own responsibility (see also Limitations of liability).

-Papua Expeditions/cv.Ekonexion cannot accept responsibility for claims arising out of carriage by air, sea or land, or provision of hotel accommodation.
+Papua Expeditions (EKONEXION) cannot accept responsibility for claims arising out of carriage by air, sea or land, or provision of hotel accommodation.
 We have no direct control over the carriers or providers concerned and you are subject to their terms and conditions, which are governed by international conventions excluding or limiting liability in respect of death, injury, delay, and loss or damage to baggage.